foss-xtensa/amazon-freertos/lib/FreeRTOS/portable/XCC/Xtensa/readme_xtensa.txt

 see any behavior specific to the platform (eg. display, printed output, stopping simulation at end of program).
-You can, while debugging, use a debugger mechanism called GDBIO to obtain basic I/O. To use GDBIO, link with the gdbio LSP.
+You can, while debugging, use a debugger mechanism called GDBIO to obtain basic I/O. To use GDBIO, link with the gdbio library.
 Refer to Xtensa tools documentation for details.

 Task Stack Sizes